 Croissants and Croque Monsieurs belong right there alongside the Eiffel Tower and Sacre-Coeur.
 No vacation to the French capital is complete without trying the foods that make the country so unique.

-Whether that’s a stop off at a crepe stand or a full-day food tour, there are many ways to taste and enjoy Paris.
+Whether that’s a stop off at a Paris grocery store to check out the products, at the local crepe stand, or a full-day food tour, there are many ways to taste and enjoy Paris.
 Below you’ll find a few of our favorite foodie things to do in Paris, that can be added alongside city tours and museum visits, to create a diverse and interesting itinerary.

 Le Food Tour

 Doing a food tour is a great way to see, taste and understand the culture of a city or country.
 And Paris in particular has a lot of them!
 You’ll want to try the delicious fresh French cheese, the delightful pastries, olives and olive oils, and of course the macarons!
 In about 3 hours, you’ll get around to about seven top purveyors of these incredible foods and eat some really tasty foods.

 I love this video showing the highlights of Le Food Tour’s Paris Food Secrets tour.
 Watch and you’ll see why we recommend you add it to your itinerary.
 Going on a food tour at the beginning of your trip is like getting a mini food lover’s guide to Paris.
 You’ll learn about all places you want to return for lunch and dinner throughout your trip.

 Wine Tasting Class or Dinner at O Chateau